 Scottish Advanced Highers

 The Scottish Advanced Highers requirement for this course is CCC one of which must be a science subject.

-Overall International Baccalaureate Diploma requirement for this course is a minimum of 26 points (13 at Higher Level) to include Mathematics and a Science subject.
+Overall International Baccalaureate Diploma requirement for this course is a minimum of 26 points (13 at Higher Level) to include Grade 4 in HL Mathematics and Grade 4 in another HL Science subject.
 Grade 4 in English Language also required in overall profile.